Microchip-MPLAB-Harmony/ethercat/apps/ethercat_counter_foe_app/docs/readme_lan9252_samd51.md

 # EtherCAT Counter FoE Application for EVM_LAN9252_SAMD51

-This EtherCAT example application demonstrates the capable of doing firmware updates via FoE (File over EtherCAT) and EtherCAT Master ( TwinCAT Master ) slave ( EtherCAT LAN9252) communication with EVB_LAN9252_SAMD51 micro-controller.
+This EtherCAT example application demonstrates Firmware Update over EtherCAT capability.
+The firmware update is performed via FoE (File over EtherCAT).
+It is triggered byt the EtherCAT Master ( TwinCAT Master ) which then download the firmware onto the EtherCAT slave (LAN9252) on the  EVB_LAN9252_SAMD51 board.

-Microchip's EtherCAT provides the information about how to configure and run the application on different EtherCAT platform.
+**Note :** The EtherCAT Library can be configured to also execute on other EthertCAT development boards availabe from Microchip.
+Additional instruction at available in the [Create your first EtherCAT Application](https://github.com/Microchip-MPLAB-Harmony/ethercat/wiki/create-your-first-ethercat-application) section.

+This demonstration help document contains the following sections:

 1. MPLAB® Harmony Software Setup
 2. Hardware Setup